UVA-MLSys/DS5110_Fall_2024/Team 2/README.md

 We created three State Machine trials/executions​.
 We used the pre-existing MyStateMachine-e5ydt2afc state machine.
 We updated 'world_size' parameter within the 'Lamda Init' function for our trials, specifically using 2, 8, and 32​

 # Beyond the original specifications:
-We used results from the step function execution, but also cloudwatch results.
+We used both the CPU and GPU for our duration measurements for CosmicAI.

 # Results: